yodertv/Reminders/readme.txt

 - Deleting items in an archive is now supported.
 - Deleting archives is now supported in the nodejs server version.

-// Work done in previous release
+// Work done in previous releases
+1.4
 - Deleting tasks in archives now works
 - Hosted in node.js StaticServer.js @ http://desk-pc
 - Refactored getArchiveList into it's own function and moved into service, mongolab.js.